 Short-term Care Quality

-This nursing home ended up receiving a an abysmal grade in our short-term care category.
+This facility wound up receiving a a terrible grade in our short-term care category.
 It received a lowly F in this area.
-Our short-term care grades are critical for prospective residents in need of rehabilitation.
-Rehabilitation generally requires higher levels of skilled nursing services.
-Skilled nursing means a broad scope of nursing services, spanning from registered nurses to physical and occupational therapists, as well as other variations of therapy.
-Not surprisingly, we found that this nursing home provides far less physical therapist and registered nurse hours per resident than the average facility.
-Lastly, we looked at the number of patients who were able to return to the community from this nursing home.
-This was not a strength for this facility.
-We found that just 4.9 percent of this facility's patients returned home.
-At most nursing homes, around half of their residents are able to return home so this is well below average.
+Our short-term care ratings are considered to be most meaningful for individuals in need of rehabilitation from their nursing home.
+Rehabilitation generally utilizes more skilled nursing.
+This means not only nursing, but also physical and speech therapy, as well as other types of therapy.
+Considering its score in this category, we were not stunned to find that this nursing home is well below average in terms of the quantity of registered nurse and physical therapy hours provided to its residents based on the data we looked at.
+Finally, we looked at the number of residents who were able to return to the community from this nursing home.
+We found that just 4.6 percent of this facility's patients returned home.

 Long-term Care Quality

-The next area we analyzed is long-term care.
-This facility was given an abysmal grade of F in that category.
-Nursing homes that don't fare well in this category typically aren't as well-staffed and are lagging in some of the areas of routine personal care we looked at.
-On top of assessing the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated against pneumonia.
-This nursing home vaccinated a relatively low 77.89116 percent of its residents, which is not a very encouraging sign.
-To our surprise, this place was actually decent at keeping its residents out of the hospital.
-In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days.
-This is its best score in this category.
+The last category we analyzed was long-term care, in which this nursing home was given an abysmal score here as well.
+Sadly, it received a lowly F for this area, which is obviously somewhat alarming.
+When facilities receive a score in this range in this category it typically means the nursing home didn't perform well in our quality measures relating to patient care.
+On top of assessing the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This nursing home vaccinated 87.30159 percent of its residents.
+This is many points lower than the national average.
+Surprisingly, this nursing home actually fared well at keeping its patients out of the hospital.
+It had just 0.02 hospitalizations per one thousand long-term resident days.
+This was its best score in this category.

 Rating Over Time